alexarje/video-analysis-workshop/_episodes/06-preprocessing.md

     mgsegmo = mgmotion(mgseg,'Diff ');

+## Rotating

+Sometimes you may want to rotate the video before doing an analysis.
+For example, analysing standing people may be easier to do with a video recorded in portrait mode.
+Then it may be useful to rotate the video in Matlab.
+This can be done like this:

+    mgrot = mgvideorotate(file,angle);

 ## Downsampling

 Analysing large, full-size video files can be very time-consuming.
 Therefore it may sometimes be useful to downsample the video file before moving on.
 This can be done like this: